ethyca/fides/docs/fides/docs/guides/reporting.md

 ## View a request's identity data
 Use the optional `include_identities` query param to include all identity data that was submitted for the privacy request.
-Due to the way Fides stores identity data, this data will expire automatically according to the `FIDESOPS__REDIS__DEFAULT_TTL_SECONDS` variable in your Fides [config](../installation/configuration.md).
+Due to the way Fides stores identity data, this data will expire automatically according to the `FIDES__REDIS__DEFAULT_TTL_SECONDS` variable in your Fides [config](../installation/configuration.md).

 If the identity data fetched by `include_identities` has expired, an empty JSON dictionary will be returned.